marianheil/HepSW_bootstrap/README.md

 Please make sure that your system environment (i.e. `~/.bashrc`) is as clean as possible before installations.
-Otherwise some install scripts could pick up wrong (locally) installed dependences, which wouldn't work for other users.
+Otherwise some install scripts could pick up wrong (locally) installed dependencies, which wouldn't work for other users.

 To also download optional features, like PDF sets for LHAPDF or progress libraries for OpenLoops, execute the additional scripts in the corresponding